The Nurse Residency program is designed to assist new or recent graduate

 11) Does every new or recent graduate go through the nurse residency Yes.
-All new or recent graduates that are hired at MLH participate and and complete the nurse residency program.
-The staff nurse positions that are available on our website are for nurses with at least one year of one year of acute care RN experience.
+All new or recent graduates that are hired at MLH participate and complete the nurse residency program.
+The staff nurse positions that are available on our website are for nurses with at least one year one year of acute care RN experience.